zeroward/EXEC/README.md

 ## Capabilities
 EXEC is capable of creating and storing mission profiles to perform ICS/SCADA attacks.
 This does not automate everything, rather it gives you a pretty interface to leverage pymodbus through.
+### Supported Protocol
+ModbusTCP

 ## Development Progress
 ### 1.0 Release Milestones